MWATelescope/MWAEoR-Pipeline/README.md

 - Ensure `nextflow` version 21 is available (more on this later).
 - Ensure the `export MWA_ASVO_API_KEY=...` environment is set.
 - Tip: You'll want to run this inside of `tmux` or `screen`, otherwise all your jobs will be cancelled when your ssh connection is interrupted. `nohup` doesn't seem to work.
+- Tip: I like to work out of a vscode remote ssh session on hpc-data, since the head node is much slower. just bear in mind you need to `ssh garrawarla` to run the pipeline or see `squeue`.

 ```bash
 nextflow run main.nf -profile <profile> -with-timeline -with-report -with-dag --asvo_api_key=$MWA_ASVO_API_KEY